burlinson/AI/_posts/2025-02-15-Small-Language-Models.md

 When LLMs and SLMs are combined, the two create a layered architecture where the LLM handles broad reasoning and the SLM handles specialized tasks.

-As we move from exploring the broad possibilities of AI and into more nuanced practical uses, SLMs will likely become just as well known as their big brother LLM.
+As we move from exploring the broad possibilities of AI and into more nuanced practical uses, SLMs will likely become just as well known as their LLM big brother.